theoCoding87/company_hirements/README.md

 after the assigning process the programm will generate a pdf with generically made passwords.

 annotations:
-passwords 8 digits, only distinguishable characters, signs and numbers, german-us-keyboard-layouts do not matter. due to its design it is possible to adjust further requirements in the written functions.
+passwords 8 digits, only distinguishable characters, signs and numbers. due to its design it is possible to adjust further requirements in the written functions.